G3 SunCatcher Pontoon Boat Review (From an Owner)

 On the V Series boats, you can expect to see transoms that cannot handle the higher horsepower engines (over 115hp).

-My V-series pontoon has a 115hp engine and for my needs, it's plenty fast enough to pull skiers, tubes, wakeboarders, kneeboarders and anything else I want.
+My V-series pontoon has a 115hp engine, and it's fast enough to pull skiers, tubes, wakeboarders, kneeboarders and anything else I want.

 The V Series boats still include a nice Alpine stereo with Bluetooth, but the speakers are too weak if you like to really rock out.
 They get louder than I like to listen to my music, but if you're an audiophile who likes booming bass, you'll want to upgrade the speakers.